What is a Professional MBA Program (PMBA)?

 B-School Search

-Anyone considering a Master of Business Administration (MBA) program other than the traditional full-time, on-campus type has probably encountered a professional MBA, also known as a PMBA.
+Anyone considering an MBA program other than the traditional full-time, on-campus type has probably encountered a professional MBA, also known as a PMBA.
 Professional MBAs have two characteristics: the first is that a PMBA can be completed part-time; the second is that its curriculum is entirely different from that of a traditional MBA.

-The Virginia-based Graduate Management Admission Council (GMAC) is a nonprofit organization of 220 graduate business schools from around the world.
-GMAT administers the Graduate Management Admission Test (GMAT), which 6,500 graduate programs use worldwide.
-In the GMAC 2017 Application Trends Survey Report, the organization classifies all university business school programs into three categories: full-time MBA programs, professional MBA programs, and master’s programs in business.
+The Virginia-based Graduate Management Admission Council (GMAC) is a nonprofit organization of 220 graduate business schools worldwide.
+GMAT administers the Graduate Management Admission Test (GMAT), which 7,000 graduate programs use worldwide.
+In the GMAC 2021 Application Trends Survey Report, the organization classifies all university business school programs into three categories: full-time MBA, professional MBA, and master’s programs in business.

-GMAC further breaks down professional MBA programs into several sub-categories based on whether they are cohort-based or not, lockstep, executive, self-paced, flexible, or online.
+GMAC further breaks down professional MBA programs into several sub-categories based on whether they are cohort-based, lockstep, executive, self-paced, flexible, or online.
 The common element to all these professional MBA programs is that they are all part-time programs.

 In other words, for GMAC, the term “professional MBA” denotes any part-time MBA program.
 That can encapsulate an evening or weekend MBA program geared to working professionals, an executive MBA program intended for seasoned executives aspiring to top management, or any other type of self-paced, flexible, or online program—as long as they are part-time.